Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling

 where the instantaneous distribution parameters are given by

-The proposed log-score-based splitting criteria are sensitive to variations in the data, and thus, the ensemble approach we adopted is crucial in improving the quality of the estimates.
-Using number of ensemble members $K=50$, minimum partition size of $20$, and minimum impurity reduction $T_\text{crit}=0.0001$, resample ratio $\rho=1$, the \gls{GEV} distribution estimated using our approach is visualized in the form of the $90\%$ prediction interval against the synthesized block maxima in \autoref{fig:synthetic_observations}, and the parameter estimates are shown in \autoref{fig:synthetic_params}.
+The hyperparameters are selected following the guidelines in \autoref{tab:hyperparameters}, and the selected values are shown in \autoref{tab:example-hyperparameters}.
+On a typical modern personal computer, fitting the example takes approximately 53 seconds.
+The \gls{GEV} distribution estimated using the proposed approach is visualized in the form of the $90\%$ prediction interval against the synthesized block maxima in \autoref{fig:synthetic_observations}.
+The parameter estimates are shown in \autoref{fig:synthetic_params}.

 A robust estimator should produce consistent estimates on samples drawn from the same distribution, despite the observations being different each time.
 The bias relates to the asymptotic accuracy of the estimator, and the variance relates to the stability of the estimate.
 The achievable minimum asymptotic variance of the estimates produced by an unbiased estimator known as the \gls{MVUE} is given by the \gls{CRB} as follows: